Álvaro de Saavedra Cerón: 1527 expedition

-To carry out the instructions of the expedition and bring further assistance to the Spaniards in Tidore, Saavedra set sail for New Spain on the 14 June 1528.
+To carry out the instructions of the expedition and bring further assistance to the Spaniards in Tidore, Saavedra set sail for New Spain on 14 June 1528.
 On 24 June 1528, the "La Florida" discovered the Schouten Islands and landed on Yapen.
-These were charted respectively as "Islas de Oro" (Golden Islands) and "Payne" island.
-They continued coasting western New Guinea and on 15 August discovered the Admiralty Islands landing on Manus that they charted as "Urays La Grande" (Urays the Big).
+These were charted respectively as "Islas de Oro" (Golden Islands) and "Payne" Island.
+They continued coasting western New Guinea until discovering the Admiralty Islands on 15 August.
+Landing on Manus Island, they charted it as "Urays La Grande" (Urays the Big).
 They then sailed north and discovered the Nomoi Islands in the Carolines.
-Then they were diverted by the northeast trade winds that threw them back to the Moluccas, returning to Tidore on 19 November 1528.
+Then were next diverted by the northeast trade winds that threw them back to the Moluccas, returning to Tidore on 19 November 1528.

 On 3 May 1529, Álvaro de Saavedra tried again the second time by navigating back down south.
-Again he toured the western part of New Guinea getting to Manus, then heading north and discovering on 14 September Pohnpei and Ant in the Carolines.
-On 21 September they discovered Ujelang Atoll, in the Marshalls that they charted as "Los Pintados" (The Painted Ones) because of its inhabitants being tattooed.
-On 1 October they discovered Enewetak Atoll, that they named "Los Jardines" (The Gardens) because of their beauty and the friendliness of their inhabitants.
+Again he toured the western part of New Guinea getting to Manus Island, then heading north and discovering on 14 September Pohnpei and Ant in the Carolines.
+On 21 September, they discovered Ujelang Atoll, in the Marshalls that they charted as "Los Pintados" (The Painted Ones) because of its inhabitants being tattooed.
+On 1 October, they discovered Enewetak Atoll, that they named "Los Jardines" (The Gardens) because of their beauty and the friendliness of their inhabitants.
 Soon after Saavedra died, and Pedro Laso took command.
 They sailed north up to the 31N but not finding westerly winds and also after the death of Pedro Laso, they finally decided to turn around the ship and again return to the Moluccas, arriving to Halmahera next to Tidore on 8 December 1529.
 They were captured there by the Portuguese and held in captivity for five years.
 In 1534, the surviving eight members of his crew made it back to Spain.

 Hawaii

 There are some questions as to whether Spanish explorers did arrive in the Hawaiian Islands two centuries before Captain James Cook's first recorded visit in 1778.
-For two and a half centuries Spanish galleons crossed the Pacific along a route that passed south of Hawaiʻi on their way to Manila.
+For two and a half centuries Spanish galleons crossed the Pacific along a route that passed south of Hawaii on their way to Manila.
 The exact route was kept secret to protect the Spanish trade monopoly against competing powers.

-In the case of the Saavedra expedition, the sighting of Hawaiʻi could have happened when on 28 November 1527, land was sighted to the north, approximately in the longitude of Hawaiʻi but not found again after a two-days search.
-Also, the later disappeared Santiago and Espíritu Santo could have arrived in Hawaiʻi.
+In the case of the Saavedra expedition, the sighting of Hawaii could have happened when on 28 November 1527, land was sighted to the north, approximately in the longitude of Hawaii but not found again after a two-days search.
+Also, the later disappeared Santiago and Espíritu Santo could have arrived in Hawaii.

-There is an old Hawaiʻian oral story of white people arriving on the islands many generations ago, and welcomed by Chief Wakalana.
+There is an old Hawaiian oral story of white people arriving on the islands many generations ago, and welcomed by Chief Wakalana.
 It is possible that these visitors were crew members from Saavedra's expedition.